 We accept applications from nonprofits and government entities for projects that fit within the geographic and strategic boundaries of our Grants Areas.
 We do not provide direct support to individuals, including individual scholarships.

 The grant application process starts by registering a profile in our online portal.
 Once your organization is registered, follow the steps in the online portal to submit a preliminary application.
 If you have any questions about this process, don’t hesitate to reach out to our Grants Manager, Kristen Lie.

 The grant application process starts with a Preliminary Application.

-Each of our Program Areas has specific geographic and strategic boundaries, which you can read about here.
-If you aren’t sure in which area your project fits, or feel your project fits within multiple Program Areas, don’t hesitate to contact us with questions.
-And don’t worry—your application will not be rejected just because you apply to a particular Program Area.
-If our Program committee decides that your project fits better in a different area, your request will be reassigned as needed.
+Each of our Grants Areas has specific geographic and strategic boundaries, which you can read about here.
+If you aren’t sure in which area your project fits, or feel your project fits within multiple Grants Areas, don’t hesitate to contact us with questions.
+And don’t worry—your application will not be rejected just because you apply to a particular Grant Area.
+If our Grant committee decides that your project fits better in a different area, your request will be reassigned as needed.

-The size of our grant awards varies by Program Area.
+The size of our grant awards varies by Grant Area.
 Please reach out to our staff if you would like to discuss the appropriate amount to request.

 If you are a new applicant, please call our main line or send an inquiry through our online contact form, which will be routed to the proper person.

-Grantees are welcome to reach out to the assigned Program Officer to discuss any active grants or requests.
-If you do not know who your Program Officer is, you can use our contact form to find out.
+Grantees are welcome to reach out to the assigned Grant Director to discuss any active grants or requests.
+If you do not know who your Grant Director is, you can use our contact form to find out.